-- 3.4.1 A key part of the plan making process is the consideration of strategic alternative options to the proposed policy approach or sites being taken forward.
+- 3.10 A key part of the plan making process is the consideration of strategic alternative options to the proposed policy approach or sites being taken forward.
 Guidance in relation to SA and the preparation of Local Plans confirms that the options put forward in the plan making process should be reasonable, realistic and relevant.
-The options should also be sufficiently distinct, in order to highlight the different sustainability implications of each, so that meaningful comparisons can be made. - 3.4.2 In relation to the MWLP, the consideration of strategic alternatives has been an iterative process and the results of the ongoing preparation of minerals and waste policy for Cumbria since 2006.
-The plan making process has continued forward through several changes in legislation and policy at the national level, and some stages of preparation have been delayed or repeated as a result.
-The consideration of alternative options has varied depending on the particular issue to be managed and considered.
-This reflects the nature of the plan making process, that the development of policies is iterative and that different policies have different considerations that must be taken into account.
+The options should also be sufficiently distinct, in order to highlight the different sustainability implications of each, so that meaningful comparisons can be made. - 3.11 In relation to the MWLP, the consideration of strategic alternatives was an iterative process and the result of the ongoing preparation of minerals and waste policy for Cumbria since 2006.
+The plan making process continued forward through several changes in legislation and policy at the national level, and some stages of preparation were delayed or repeated as a result.
+The consideration of alternative options varied, depending on the particular issue to be managed and considered.
+This reflects the nature of the plan making process that the development of policies is iterative and that different policies have different considerations that must be taken into account.

-- 3.4.3 Appendix 6 sets out the strategic options considered in the preparation of this version of the MWLP.
-The story is not linear, and reference has had to be made to earlier SA reports prepared for the adopted Core Strategy and Generic Development Control Policies DPD's and the 2013 draft MWLP.
-In most cases, no strategic alternatives have been considered at this stage in the plan making process, as these have been considered at earlier stages.
-Appendix 6 summarises how each policy (including the site allocations policies) have evolved, and at what stage these were appraised.
-The relevant appraisals from earlier stages have also been published alongside this report in Appendices 7 and 8. - 3.4.4 Sections 4, 5 and 6 of this report, that summarise the findings of the assessments of the strategic policies, development control policies and site allocations, discuss how the strategic alternatives to the preferred approach have been dealt with in this report.
+- 3.12 Appendix 6 sets out the strategic options considered in the preparation of the MWLP.
+The story is not linear, and reference has been made to earlier SA Reports prepared for the adopted Core Strategy and Generic Development Control Policies DPD's (see Appendix 7) and the previous MWLP drafts.
+Appendix 6 summarises how each policy (including the site allocations policies) have evolved, and at what stage these were appraised. - 3.13 Chapters 4, 5 and 6 of this Report, that summarise the findings of the assessments of the Strategic Policies, Development Control Policies and Site Allocations Policies, discuss how the strategic alternatives to the final approach were dealt with.

-3.5 Difficulties encountered
+Difficulties encountered

-- 3.5.1 Policies in this SA apply to minerals and waste activities that have different environmental and other impacts, and which occur in different situations (i.e. urban or rural).
-Moreover, many of the strategic policies have no spatial expression, and this requires a judgement about whether an effect will occur at all and how significant or extensive it will be.
-This situation may occur because the impact will be localised, or it may depend on whether development occurs close to a particular type of sensitive receptor, or because the likely impact may be indirect. - 3.5.2 Practical Guidance on SEA advises that where the impact is uncertain, consideration should be given to whether the plan or policy can be amended so that the effect is more definite.
+- 3.14 Policies in this SA apply to minerals and waste activities that have different environmental and other impacts, and which occur in different situations (i.e. urban or rural).
+Moreover, many of the Strategic Policies have no spatial expression, and this requires a judgement about whether an effect will occur at all and how significant or extensive it will be.
+This situation may occur because the impact will be localised, or it may depend on whether development occurs close to a particular type of sensitive receptor, or because the likely impact may be indirect. - 3.15 Practical Guidance on SEA advises that where the impact is uncertain, consideration should be given to whether the plan or policy can be amended so that the effect is more definite.
 However, this applies to situations where it is difficult to judge whether the impact will be positive or negative.
 In assessing the MWLP, a different issue encountered is that in some cases it has proved difficult to judge the scale or extent of the impact.
 In these cases, a pragmatic approach has been adopted, as explained above, and the possibility of an impact has been recorded even if, in some cases, it may not be significant.
 In these circumstances, the possibility of a limited positive impact is indicated by a score (+).
-Showing no significant effect would not correctly identify the potential effect of the MWLP, even is this is assessed as slight or difficult to quantify at this stage.
+Showing no significant effect would not correctly identify the potential effect of the MWLP, even if this is assessed as slight or difficult to quantify at this stage.

-4 ASSESSMENT OF THE VISION, OVERALL PLAN STRATEGY, STRATEGIC OBJECTIVES AND STRATEGIC POLICIES
+4 ASSESSMENT OF THE SPATIAL VISION, OVERALL PLAN STRATEGY, STRATEGIC OBJECTIVES AND STRATEGIC POLICIES

-4.1 Assessment of Vision, Plan Strategy and Strategic Objectives
+Spatial Vision, Overall Plan Strategy and Strategic Objectives